Skip to main content

 Sex differences in the genetics of sarcoidosis across European and African ancestry populations

 Xiong Y, Kullberg S, Garman L, Pezant N, Ellinghaus D, Vasila V, Eklund A, Rybicki BA, Iannuzzi MC, Schreiber S, Müller-Quernheim J, Montgomery CG, Grunewald J, Padyukov L, Rivera NV.
-Sex differences in the genetics of sarcoidosis across European and African ancestry populations.
 Front Med (Lausanne).
 2023 May 11;10:1132799. doi: 10.3389/fmed.2023.1132799.
-Erratum in: Front Med (Lausanne).
-2024 Feb 21;11:1382584.
-PMID: 37250650; PMCID: PMC10213734.
+PMID: 37250650.
+Publication link

 Genomic regions interacting with smoking in LS.